Our Goal is to help raise prejudice-free children

 10. Teach children to stand up for themselves when they are ridiculed because of

-immediately respond when they show any sign of being affected by biases.
+and immediately respond when they show signs of being affected by biases.

 • From “Teaching Your Children to Resist Bias”